Doyun-lab/Doyun-lab.github.io/_pages/about.md

 social: true
 ---

-**Doyun Kwon** is a Researcher at [Exosystems](https://www.exosystems.io/), specializing in biomedical signal processing and artificial intelligence.
+**Doyun Kwon** is a AI Researcher at [Exosystems](https://www.exosystems.io/), specializing in biomedical signal processing and artificial intelligence.

 I am actively working on developing deep learning models to analyze biosignals, particularly **Electromyography (EMG)**, for the diagnosis and assessment of neuromuscular disorders.
 My primary research interest lies in creating AI-based digital biomarkers for **Sarcopenia** and **Parkinson's disease**.